 - She loves concerts and music festivals and has seen over 100 artists perform live.

-- Her favorite community event is Saranac Thursday’s, and summer just didn’t feel like summer without it this year.
+- Her favorite community event is Saranac Thursday’s, and she is glad they are back!

 Would She Rather?